How to become a Master Gardener

 Learn about the purpose and history of the Purdue Master Gardener Program by clicking Here!

-Step 1: Find a Purdue Master Gardener Program near you by visiting the 2024 Purdue MG Basic Training Upcoming Events page or by clicking on the appropriate icon on the map below or searching by city.
+Step 1: Find a Purdue Master Gardener Program near you by visiting the 2024 Purdue MG Basic Training Upcoming Events page or by contacting our local Purdue Extension – Boone County office by emailing: [email protected].

 Step 2: Contact the County Master Gardener Coordinator who will provide registration information and a copy of the Purdue Master Gardener Program Policy Guide (MG-5 –W) and volunteer application and agreement form.